microsoft/Microsoft-365-Defender-Hunting-Queries/Credential Access/logon-attempts-after-malicious-email.md

 ```
 ## Category

-This query can be used the following attack techniques and tactics ([see MITRE ATT&CK framework](https://attack.mitre.org/)) or security configuration states.
+This query can be used to detect the following attack techniques and tactics ([see MITRE ATT&CK framework](https://attack.mitre.org/)) or security configuration states.

 | Technique, tactic, or state | Covered? (v=yes) | Notes |
 |------------------------|----------|-------|